heeboy007/heeboy007/README.md

 ### Skills
 WARNING : Below list is made out of skill that I WANT TO get, not the skill that I ALREADY HAVE.
-- languages : C, C++, Ruby
+- languages : C, C++, HTML, CSS, Ruby
-- Frameworks : Rails, Unity
+- Frameworks : Node.js, React, Vue, Rails, Unity
 - Also Linux-friendly!

 ### Problem Solving